Lionek95/MyCV/README.md

 Check Demo here: (not finished yet).

-# This project was inspired by work of flynerd.pl
+# This project was inspired by work of https://www.flynerd.pl